dreamingechoes/layer-handler/README.md

 ## Rails Gem

-If you want to use this JS library with a Rails application, you have available the corresponding gem in order to do it more conveniently.
+If you want to use this **JS library** with a **Rails** application, you have available the corresponding gem in order to do it more conveniently.
 Just follow this simple steps:

-Add this line to your application's Gemfile:
+Add this line to your application's `Gemfile`:

 ```ruby
 gem 'layer-handler'